AsmaaFH/kafiil/README.md

 # Project Name

-Short description of the project.
+Kafiil TASK.

 ## Installation

-Instructions on how to install and set up the project.
+INDEX.HTML TO start seeing the task on any browser.

 ## Usage